Demand Based Renewable Hydrogen Power-to-Power Project

 Project Benefits

-The project will validate the hydrogen system's ability to: provide customer energy cost savings and price stability; resiliency during Public Safety Power Shutoff events, load follow; provide baseload renewables; and provide long duration storage of large amounts of power.
-The data obtained on capital cost, operating cost, performance and lessons learned will support commercialization of the technology.
+The project will validate the hydrogen system's ability to provide customer energy cost savings and price stability, increase resiliency during Public Safety Power Shutoff events, and provide baseload renewable electricity and/or long duration storage of large amounts of energy.
+The data obtained on capital cost, operating cost, performance, and lessons learned will support commercialization of the hydrogen technologies.
 This project will provide benefits for the recipient, UC Irvine and their students, Palmdale Water District, the utility grid, and IOU ratepayers.

 Affordability

-The hydrogen energy storage system is expected to provide longer duration energy storage, which will enable greater use of on-site wind generation to reduce customer energy costs.
+The hydrogen energy storage system is expected to provide long duration energy storage, which will enable greater use of renewable generation with lower costs thereby reducing customer energy costs.

 Energy Security

-The hydrogen energy storage system, integrated with renewable generation and a microgrid, will store large amounts of power providing long duration energy resiliency for the host site.
+The hydrogen energy storage system, integrated with renewable generation and a microgrid, will store large amounts of energy thereby increasing resilience and energy security.

 Reliability